 Broad locations for two distinct but interlinked Neighbourhoods, referred to as the 'South and North Neighbourhoods' are shown on the Policies Map.
 The 'North and South Neighbourhoods' between them will accommodate around 6,000-6,500 new homes.
-Development within and across the two 'Neighbourhoods' will be phased to ensure housing development is aligned with infrastructure delivery, with an expectation that the early phases of development will begin in the 'South Neighbourhood'.
+Development within and across the two 'Neighbourhoods' will be phased to ensure housing development is aligned with infrastructure delivery.